axieax/urlview.nvim/README.md

 🎯 Additional features and example use cases include:

 - Easily visualise all the URLs in a buffer or file (e.g. links in your Markdown documents)
-- Quickly accessing the webpages for plugins managed by [packer.nvim](https://github.com/wbthomason/packer.nvim) or [vim-plug](https://github.com/junegunn/vim-plug) (life-saver for config updates or finding plugin documentation)
+- Quickly accessing repo webpages for installed Neovim plugins (life-saver for config updates or browsing plugin documentation)
 - Ability to register custom searchers (e.g. Jira ticket numbers), pickers and actions
 - Jumping to the previous or next URL in the active buffer